andredespouys/portfolio-2023/content/articles/orange/index.md

-As my first year of my degree was coming to an end, I had to find a company for an internship.
+As the first year of my degree was coming to an end, I had to find a company for an internship.